imor/uci/README.md

 #### getAvailableEngines()
 When a new uci instance is created it detects all the uci engines placed inside the *uci/engines* directory.
-This function returns a list of these engines.
+This function returns an array of these engine objects.
+See _Engine Object_ section below.

 #### getAvailableBooks()
 When a new uci instance is created it enumerates all the files in the